Languages of Africa

 There are several other small families and language isolates, as well as creoles and languages that have yet to be classified.
 In addition, Africa has a wide variety of sign languages, many of which are language isolates.

 Around a hundred languages are widely used for interethnic communication.
-These include Arabic, Swahili, Amharic, Oromo, Igbo, Somali, Hausa, Manding, Fulani and Yoruba, which are spoken as a second (or non-first) language by millions of people.
-However that is changing because the is an awakening and such languages like Yoruba and Hausa languages are spoken as first language in various communities in Nigeria and Africa.
+These include Arabic, Berber, Swahili, Amharic, Oromo, Igbo, Somali, Hausa, Manding, Fulani, Zulu, Shona, Akan/Twi, Malagasy, Afrikaans, and Yoruba, which are spoken as a second (or non-first) language by millions of people.
 Although many African languages are used on the radio, in newspapers and in primary-school education, and some of the larger ones are considered national languages, only a few are official at the national level.
-In Sub-Saharan Africa, most official languages at the national level tend to be colonial languages such as French, Portuguese, or English.
+Arabic predominates as the official language across North Africa, and several Sahelian nations have recently granted official status to native languages, while in Sub-Saharan Africa most official languages at the national level tend to be colonial languages such as French, Portuguese, or English.

 The African Union declared 2006 the "Year of African Languages".